Implan-Group/api/impact/readme.md

 * Event Tags (in body; *optional)
 * NaicsAggregationSchemeId (in body; *optional; only works with impacts run using the default U.S. Data aggregation scheme)
 #### Response
-The API response when the analysis is complete will provide a CSV file with detailed industry environment impact data.
+The API response when the analysis is complete will provide a CSV file with detailed environment impact data.
 There is a 5000 row limit to the amount of data returned.
 #### Endpoint
 **GET {{api_domain}}api/v1/impact/results/EnvironmentImpactIndustryDetails/{{runId}}**